 Moorpark: this large apricot was developed in the eighteenth century.
 Considered one of the best.
 Juicy and aromatic; sweet rich, plum-like taste.
 Brownish-red skin with specks and dots; yellow to orange flesh.
 Midseason harvest.

-Newcastle: small to medium round well-shaped apricot with lemon-yellow skin; flesh can be soft and coarse.
+Newcastle: small to medium round well-shaped apricot with lemon-yellow skin; the flesh can be soft and coarse.
 Midseason harvest.

 Perfection (Goldbeck): fruit is large, oval to oblong, light yellow–orange skin with a pebbly appearance; yellow to yellow-orange flesh; mediocre flavor.
 Early harvest.